Independent Lifetime Mortgage Specialists

 If you’re over 55 and looking for a way to boost your retirement income, clear debts or to update and refurbish your property then an equity release lifetime mortgage could be the answer.

 The answer really depends on what you want to achieve.
-We have arranged equity release for homeowners for all sorts of reasons, including but not limited to:
+We have arranged lifetime mortgages for homeowners for all sorts of reasons, including but not limited to:

 Recently we have seen an increase in the number of applications made to pay off interest only mortgages and to help children purchase property or buy out their ex partners.

-Other concerns surround the cost of the products, however the rates have become more competitive, and the terms are more flexible in terms of being able to make payments to keep the debt down.
+Other concerns surround the cost of the products, however the rates have become much more competitive in recent years.
+The terms are also more flexible with regards to being able to make payments in order to keep the debt down.

 Your eligibility to receive state benefits and grants may be affected, although this is something that Jerry and Lyndsey will consider when assessing whether or not Equity Release is suitable for you.